The Complete Travel Guide to the Golden Triangle in India

 It’s definitely not for you if you are a slow travel kind of person, because the daily itineraries are packed to the brim.
 We often started sightseeing in the morning at 8 or 9 am, and finished in the early evening.

-Golden Triangle tour itinerary: We visited Delhi, Jaipur and Agra in that order, but most standard tours will take you from Delhi to Agra to Jaipur.
+We visited Delhi, Jaipur and Agra in that order, but most standard tours will take you from Delhi to Agra to Jaipur.
 The reason why we did it this way is because we would have been in Agra on a Friday, which is the one day during the week that the Taj Mahal is closed.
 Luckily, Top Indian Holidays suggested this easy fix so that we didn’t end up in Agra and missing the Taj Mahal.
+Here is a recommended India Golden Triangle itinerary for you to follow!

 More often than not, your Golden Triangle itinerary will begin in Delhi.
 We started our trip here and was picked up at the airport by our local guide, Honey (and yes, he is as sweet as his name suggests), and our driver, Mr. Singh.
 Because we arrived in the late afternoon, they dropped us off at the Le Meridien Hotel and we got some rest before a big day of sightseeing.
 The next day, we were whisked away to check out Delhi’s best sights and landmarks – it is possible to see most of the major sights within one day if you have private transportation and an enthusiastic guide.